Skip to main content

 Launch goes live with paid acquisition, email lifecycle, and outbound sequences in a coordinated way.
 The agent does not stagger channels by week.
 Everything ships together so the system can be read as a whole.

-The first paid campaigns go live with multiple creative angles, multiple audiences, and multiple offer variations running in parallel.
+The first paid campaigns go live Meta-first, with image variants carrying the early testing.
+Images find the winning hook.
+Video gets produced from the image winners and amplifies the message.
+The strategic purpose of the live phases is pixel training: qualification logic and custom conversion events teach the ad platform who the real buyer is.
 Email lifecycle activates the moment the first leads enter the funnel.
 Outbound sequences hit the high-intent contact list immediately.
 The reason for the parallel launch is that channels feed each other.
 Paid media spots the winning angle that organic content amplifies.
 Email captures the leads that paid generated.
 Outbound covers the audiences paid media cannot reach.
 Launching them one by one strips the system of the cross-channel signal that makes the agent valuable.

 Launch reaches a measurable state inside the first two weeks.
 The metrics that matter at this phase are not the final revenue numbers.
 They are the leading indicators: cost per click, cost per lead, opt-in rate, email open rate, reply rate on outbound.
 These tell the agent which inputs are working and which need to change.